-'''

-©C.D.Buckingham

-'''
+- 1. The Problem - (a) Title in the risk formulation box

+"RISKS BEING FORMULATED (Problem risks)"

-- 1. The Problem. - (a) This is the overall information profile of the service user that has been collected during the assessment. - (b) For GRiST, it is represented by the reports that clearly relate the patient profile to the levels of risks. - (c) It is the task of risk formulation to show how the problem encapsulates the overall risk issues for the service user. - i.
+- (b) The information under this heading should point to the specific risk (or sometimes risks) that are most problematic and the overall reason why. - (c) It should bring the major risk issues immediately to the attention of someone reading the report. - (d) One or two sentences is enough: the details of the problem are elsewhere in the report and do not need to be repeated here. - (e) The full description of the "problem" of the 5Ps is contained in the overall information profile of the service user that has been collected during the assessment: the whole report. - (f) It is the task of risk formulation to show how the whole problem can be broken down into sections that help understand and manage the risk issues more effectively. - i.
 It achieves this by organising them within the remaining '4 Ps'. - ii.
+The logical order is to prioritise interventions for reducing risks in the immediate term (the precipitating factors), then addressing the prevailing circumstances for the service user (the perpetuating factors), and finally addressing the long-term causes (the predisposing factors).

+2. Precipitating factors.

+(a) Title in the risk formulation box

+"Risk triggers (Precipitating factors)"

+- (b) These are the most urgent issues that need to be tackled immediately to reduce the risks. - (c) They tend to be the symptoms of risk behaviours, such as current intention, that must be addressed first.

+3. Perpetuating factors.

+(a) Title in the risk formulation box

+"Persistent contextual factors (Perpetuating)"

-The logical order is to prioritise interventions for reducing risks in the immediate term (the precipitating factors), then addressing the prevailing circumstances for the service user (the perpetuating factors), and finally addressing the long-term causes (the predisposing factors). - 2.
-Precipitating factors. - (a) These are the most urgent issues that need to be tackled immediately to reduce the risks. - (b) They tend to be the symptoms of risk behaviours, such as current intention, that must be addressed first. - 3.
-Perpetuating factors. - (a) These are the more contextual issues in a person's life that often provide the environment allowing risks to develop. - (b) Perpetuating factors are important for determining what management plans will work in the context of these perpetuating factors. - (c) They identify medium-term problems that must be addressed if the person is not to replicate the same risky responses and behaviours when returning to his or her life circumstances existing prior to the care episode. - (d) Perpetuating factors in GRiST include, for example, the person's relationships, accommodation, substance misuse, mental illness, etc. - 4.
-Predisposing factors. - (a) These are the historic factors that cannot themselves be changed but that help inform the most appropriate plans for addressing those issues that can be changed, such as the person's responses to them. - (b) For example, people's adverse life events, such as being abused as a child, affect the way they manage stressful circumstances in the present.
+- (b) These are the more contextual issues in a person's life that often provide the environment allowing risks to develop. - (c) Perpetuating factors are important for determining what management plans will work in the context of these perpetuating factors. - (d) They identify medium-term problems that must be addressed if the person is not to replicate the same risky responses and behaviours when returning to his or her life circumstances existing prior to the care episode. - (e) Perpetuating factors in GRiST include, for example, the person's relationships, accommodation, substance misuse, mental illness, etc.

+4. Predisposing factors.

+(a) Title in the risk formulation box

+"Past factors (Historical, Pre-existing or Predisposing)"

+- (b) These are the historic factors that cannot themselves be changed but that help inform the most appropriate plans for addressing those issues that can be changed, such as the person's responses to them. - (c) For example, people's adverse life events, such as being abused as a child, affect the way they manage stressful circumstances in the present.
 Addressing the root causes of a person's behaviour will help change the way they react in future and better equip them for life.
-They will be less likely to adopt risk behaviours as a response to difficult life situations. - 5.
-Protective factors. - (a) It is useful to understand these factors because they can mitigate the effect of other factors that raise risks.
+They will be less likely to adopt risk behaviours as a response to difficult life situations.

-- (b) They are helpful for understanding the actual risk levels themselves but also in managing other factors by reducing their impact. - (c) Part of rehabilitation is building up these protective factors.
+5. Protective factors.

+- (a) Same title in the risk formulation box. - (b) These are the factors that would dangerously increase the risks if they were to disappear. - (c) They will probably need an associated management plan to: - i. ensure they are being monitored so that an alert can be raised if they are to change; - ii. implement the appropriate response.

+6. Risk escalators.

+- (a) Title in the risk formulation box - "Risk escalators (changes that would dangerously increase risks)" - 7.
+To some extent, escalators are the inverse of protective factors.
+The difference is they focus on and specify the specific change that will cause the risk to increase.

-7 Risk management
+6 Risk management